Explore Fraserburgh

 Frequently asked questions

-The Lighthouse Museum (at Scotland's oldest lighthouse, built in 1787), the fishing heritage (Scotland's busiest white fish port), Kinnaird Head Castle, and a remote Aberdeenshire fishing town of genuine maritime significance Roam surfaces the hidden gems that make Fraserburgh worth exploring.
+Fraserburgh is a place in Aberdeenshire known for the Lighthouse Museum (at Scotland's oldest lighthouse, built in 1787), the fishing heritage (Scotland's busiest white fish port), Kinnaird Head Castle, and a remote Aberdeenshire fishing town of genuine maritime significance.
+Fraserburgh was built around the harbour by Alexander Fraser in the 16th century.
+The population is around 13,000.

-Yes — Roam is live in Fraserburgh and across Aberdeenshire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Fraserburgh and across Aberdeenshire.
+It is available on iOS and Android.